 Tethered Spinal Cord Syndrome

-Tethered spinal cord syndrome is a neurological disorder caused by tissue attachments that limit the movement of the spinal cord within the spinal column.
+Tethered spinal cord syndrome is a neurologic disorder caused by tissue attachments that limit the movement of the spinal cord within the spinal column.
 These attachments cause an abnormal stretching of the spinal cord.
 This syndrome is closely associated with spina bifida.
-It is estimated that 20 to 50 percent of children with spina bifida defects repaired shortly after birth will require surgery at some point to untether the spinal cord.
+It is estimated that 20-50% of children with spina bifida defects that are repaired shortly after birth will require surgery at some point to untether the spinal cord.

 The lower tip of the spinal cord is normally located opposite the disc between the first and second lumbar vertebrae in the upper part of the lower back.
-In people with spina bifida (myelomeningocele), the spinal cord fails to separate from the skin of the back during development, preventing it from ascending normally, so the spinal cord is low-lying or tethered.
-In patients with a lipomyelomeningocele, the spinal cord will have fat at the tip and this may connect to the fat which overlies the thecal sac (a fluid filled sac that the spinal cord “floats” within.)
+In people with spina bifida (myelomeningocele), the spinal cord fails to separate from the skin of the back during development, preventing the spinal cord from ascending normally; therefore, the spinal cord is low-lying, or tethered.
+In patients with a lipomyelomeningocele, the spinal cord will have fat at the lower tip, and this fat may connect to the fat that overlies the thecal sac (a fluid filled sac that the spinal cord “floats” within) that may also lead to thethering.

 In addition to myelomeningocele and lipomyelomeningocele discussed above, the following are other causes of tethered cord that vary in severity of symptoms and treatment: